What You Need to Know About Using Affidavits

 You can often find a notary for your affidavit at a local law office, bank, or post office.
 Some notaries may charge a fee for their services, while other states specifically prohibit notaries from charging fees.
 Notaries use a special stamp to signify that they are certified and their certification has not expired.

 An affidavit of domicile may be necessary in the context of probating a will or when dealing with certain types of trusts.
 This affidavit establishes the legal residence of the person who passed based on where they were living at the time of their death.
+The affidavit of domicile is often used to verify residency for legal and financial purposes.
 It will include the individual’s prior address and for how long he or she lived there.

 Usually, the executor or personal representative of the estate will present this type of document to the court during the probate process.
 It helps the administration of the estate go much smoother and allows for an easier transfer of assets.
 It is particularly relevant when it is necessary to transfer stocks or securities.